 48 HOURS IN…

 You probably already know that Nelson is the original home of the internationally acclaimed phenomenon known as WOW (World of WearableArt).
-And although the event now takes place in Wellington each year, the WOW Museum here in Nelson – conveniently located on the way from the airport into town – hosts a wonderful collection of award-winning entries.

 Every time I visit Wellington I leave disappointed that I have not been able to cram enough in.
 Labelled the ‘coolest little capital in the world’ by Lonely Planet and a ‘locavore’s dream’ by Vogue, Wellington’s hospitality scene seems to be overflowing with energetic creators and collaborators.